 Taylor took his talents to Gainesville and helped head coach Steve Spurrier's Florida Gators win three SEC championships and a national title.
 The standout running back missed significant time during his sophomore and junior seasons, but was an All-SEC selection and Third-Team All-American as a senior.

 Still, he racked up 3,075 yards and 31 touchdowns in college.
 He also had 67 catches for 717 receiving yards, too.
-There’s no doubt those numbers would be even higher if he was the featured back (he didn’t start until he was a senior) or played every game, including missing time for buying pizza with a stolen credit card and throwing eggs at a house, according to Sports Illustrated.
+There's no doubt those numbers would be even higher if he was the featured back (he didn't start until he was a senior) or played every game, including missing time for buying pizza with a stolen credit card and throwing eggs at a house, according to The Los Angeles Times.

 NFL Career Earnings

-After a breakout senior year, Fred Taylor was the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
+After a breakout senior year, Fred Taylor became the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
 He rushed for 1,223 yards, added 421 receiving yards, and scored 17 total touchdowns as a rookie.
-He was on his way to greatness, but he couldn’t stay healthy.
+He was on his way to greatness, but he couldn't stay healthy.

 Taylor earned the nickname "Fragile Fred."
 He only played 16 games in a season twice over his career.
 But when the American football player was on the field, man, he was electric and certainly got paid for it.

-According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and New England Patriots, including a hefty signing bonus with each contract.
+According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and Tom Brady's New England Patriots, including a hefty signing bonus with each contract.

-Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew’s success, finished his career with 11,695 rushing yards and 66 touchdowns.
-He eclipsed the 1,000-yard mark seven times in his career, but only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
+Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew's success, finished his career with 11,695 rushing yards and 66 touchdowns.
+He eclipsed the 1,000-yard mark seven times in his career, but he only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
+While MJD was able to pick up Taylor's mantle in Florida, the Jags legend also paved the way for Adrian Peterson and other powerful rushers.

 Fred Taylor Lost Millions in a Scam